labdaddy/wgu-paper/emerging-tech/emerging_tech.md

 The transfer of this recommended platform will be the adoption of its use by the system administrators whose responsibilities will include deployment and maintenance of the SIEM platform as well as analysis of logs collected and preparation of the date for FISMA compliance.

 D. Technology Impact

-Describe potential positive and negative effects your technology solution could have on the people and current processes in the organization, providing examples for how to address any negative effects.

 The potential positive impacts of this technology solution on the people and current processes in the organization are an improvement in the overall security of the TechFite network, quality log analysis for data gathering and FISMA compliance to allow TechFite to compete in the market under the growing pressure to become FISMA compliant.